ketankartoza/qgis-gea-plugin/docs/src/developer/guide/building.md

 🚩 Make sure you have gone through the [IDE Setup Process](ide-setup.md) before following these notes.

-Press `Ctrl -> P` 1️⃣ and then `>`and search for `Rebuild`.
+Press `Ctrl -> P` 1️⃣ and then `>` and search for `Rebuild`.
 Select `Dev Containers: Rebuild and Reopen in Container`2️⃣.
 This will essentially mount your code tree inside a docker container and switch the development context of VSCode to be inside the container where all of the python etc. dependencies will be installed.

 ![image.png](img/building-1.png)

 Once the task is running, a notification 1️⃣ will be shown in the bottom right of the VSCode window.
-Clicking in the notification will show you the setup progress 2️⃣.
-Note that this make take quite a while depending on the internet bandwidth you have and the CPU power of your machine.
+Clicking on the notification will show you the setup progress 2️⃣.
+Note that this may take quite a while depending on the internet bandwidth you have and the CPU power of your machine.

 ![image.png](img/building-2.png)

 ## Open a dev container terminal

-Open  terminal within the dev container context by clicking the `+`icon in the terminal pane 1️⃣.
+Open  the terminal within the dev container context by clicking the `+`icon in the terminal pane 1️⃣.
 The new terminal 2️⃣ will show up in the list of running terminals 3️⃣

 ![image.png](img/building-3.png)